Machine Learning · OrevateAI

 Frequently Asked Questions about Reinforcement Learning

-What is the main goal of reinforcement learning?
+What is the difference between supervised learning and reinforcement learning?

 About the Author